 If you are looking for more Chicken Recipes, here are some more that can be prepared for everyday meals – Chicken Angara, Chicken Masala, Achari Chicken, Fresh Methi Chicken Curry, and Badami Chicken Curry.

 About This Recipe

-Kadai Chicken which is also known as Karahi Chicken or Karahi Murgh is cooked in an Indian vessel called Kadai, which is a heavy-bottomed pot or a work.
+Kadai Chicken which is also known as Karahi Chicken or Karahi Murgh is cooked in an Indian vessel called Kadai, which is a heavy-bottomed pot or a wok, hence the name.

-To make it, chicken pieces are marinated in a spicy ginger garlic paste and then cooked along with big chunks of onions and capsicum in a spicy rich tomato gravy.
+To make Kadai Chicken, chicken pieces are marinated in a spicy ginger garlic paste and then cooked along with big chunks of onions and capsicum in a spicy rich tomato gravy.

 The key to making a delicious Karahi Chicken is in its masala, which is made fresh by roasting and grinding a few everyday spices.